7 Reasons to Hire a Birth Doula

 7. A doula is there for you

 Most providers split their attention between you and your baby.
 Their eyes have to be on the medical data.
-They are monitoring heart rate, baby’s position, what stage of labor you’re in.
+They are monitoring baby's heart rate and position, what stage of labor you’re in, and more.

 Because a doula is not a medical professional, there isn’t a lot they can do when it comes to your baby.
-Their focus is on the person giving birth.
+Their focus is on the person giving birth, and, in some cases, on the other people in the room.
 Doulas have more opportunities to focus on your well-being.
 They can turn down the lights, get you ice chips to suck on, and rub your back.
 They can even do things you want but can’t do yourself, such as capture photos or keep your close friends or family updated.